MartianColonist/Excalibur/docs/content/introduction.rst

 This page is split into two sections.
 The first part assumes that the user has little, if any, prior knowledge of molecular and atomic cross sections.
 It explains what a cross section is, how it is calculated, and why it is useful.
-The second part bullet points the many functions that the Excalibur package can perform.
-Even for more knowledgeable users, we recommend taking the extra few minutes to read both sections when working with Excalibur for the first time.
+The second part outlines the many functions that the Excalibur package can perform.
+Even for more knowledgeable users, we recommend taking a few minutes to read both sections when working with Excalibur for the first time.

 Part 1: A Beginner's Guide to Cross Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^